8fold/site-joshbruce.com/content/public/web-development/this-site/2021/content.md

 ## Deploying updates

 Right now the code and content is all stored on GitHub.
 I've cloned them to the server.
-My code editor has a terminal and let's me automatically sign into my remote server. two commands and a password later, the site's pretty much updated.
+My code editor has a terminal and lets me automatically sign into my remote server. two commands and a password later, the site's pretty much updated.

 Eventually I'm looking to add a script that will automatically do the update for me (continuous deployment) but, for now, it's not annoying enough.

 It's relatively instant and the site usually isn't down while I do it.
 Just the changes that were made since the last update are brought over.

 Takes less than a second for me to deploy the site and content.